 After treatment, water is delivered to customers through a piped distribution network comprised of over 62 km of watermains and an elevated water tower.

-Water distribution pipes deliver water into buildings and consist of two parts:
+Water distribution pipes deliver water into buildings and consist of two parts that are separated by a valve called a “curb stop:

 1. The Town side that runs from the watermain on the street to the property line.

-2. The private side that runs from property line into the building.
+2. The private side that runs from property line into the building, including internal plumbing.
 This part is the responsibility of the property owner.

 If you have an issue with your water service, please contact the Public Works & Utilities Department at 613-283-4124 Ext.
 3302 or erichardson@smithsfalls.ca.
 The Town will complete an on-site assessment.

 If you need to repair or replace your water service you must have an approved building permit.
 For more information please contact the Building Department at 613-283-4124 Ext.
-1132.
+1132 or visit Building and Renovating.

 In 2007, the Ministry made a series of changes to the regulations on sampling and testing for lead in drinking water.
 These changes require the Town to sample and test for lead in the distribution system, along with residential and commercial buildings.
 The Town has an active lead sampling program and a corrosion control program to manage lead levels and to meet the requirements of the Ministry.